Access to EXCITE

-All submitted applications will be screened to verify eligibility criteria, then forwarded to the designated facility manager, who will check the technical feasibility of the submitted proposal.
+All submitted applications will be screened to verify eligibility criteria, then forwarded to the designated facility manager, who will make a final assessment of the technical feasibility of the submitted proposal.
 The technical feasibility of the proposal will be assessed on:

-If an application is considered not feasible, it will not go through the scientific assessment, and the applicant will be informed that their application did not pass the technical feasibility check.
-In some cases the facility manager will make recommendations to the scientific review panel (e.g. fewer / more units of access could be required).
+If an application is considered not feasible, it will not go through to the scientific review, and the applicant will be informed that their application did not pass the technical feasibility assessment.

-After a successful technical feasibility check, the application will be sent for scientific evaluation to the TNA Review Panel, consisting of an independent group of international scientists without affiliation to EXCITE, with expertise in a broad range of scientific disciplines, as well as in X-ray and electron microscopy and microanalysis.
+After a successful technical feasibility assessment, the proposal will be sent for scientific review to the TNA Review Panel, consisting of an independent group of international scientists without affiliation to the selected TNA facility, with expertise in a broad range of scientific disciplines, as well as in X-ray and electron microscopy and microanalytical techniques.

-Evaluation of the TNA project proposal will be made in accordance with the EXCITE TNA General Principles and assessed on the basis of the scientific excellence of the proposal, which will primarily consider writing, methodology, scientific rationale and novelty of the proposed research.
+Evaluation of the TNA project proposal will be made in accordance with the EXCITE TNA General Principles and assessed on the basis of the scientific excellence of the proposal, which will be assessed against the following criteria: